Banknote processing: Destruction

 The destruction of unfit or recalled banknotes is a responsibility of the central bank.
 In general, the destruction is performed by a shredder.
 The machine cross-cuts the banknotes to particles (shreds) with an area of less than 25 mm2.
 This work process is executed under very high security provisions to preclude manipulation of authenticity detection and counting.
 Optionally, digital signatures are used to protect the application software and transmission of counting data.

 In a second stage the shreds are collected by a special suction system and briquetted to reduce the volume.
-The briquettes may be disposed of in a landfill of burnt for heat generation.
+The briquettes may be disposed of in a landfill or burnt for heat generation.
 Some central banks offer shreds as a popular souvenir.